ide-workshop/ide-workshop.github.io/index.md

 Will be published later!

+## Keynotes

+### **"Does JetBrains Dream of HAX?
+Human-AI Experience in the IDE, Today and Tomorrow"**

+{% include figure.html img="agnia.png" alt="Agnia Sergeyuk" width="20%" %}

+by [**Agnia Sergeyuk**](https://www.davethomas.net/), Team Lead of Human-AI Experience (HAX) Research at JetBrains Research!

+_AI tools in software development are changing faster than the research behind them.
+This talk covers shifts in how developers interact with AI inside the IDE.
+For each shift, we look at what the research community currently knows, what remains open, and what ongoing JetBrains studies contribute to the picture.
+The talk will end with explicit research bets on timelines and impact, and a set of questions the field has not yet answered._

 ## Accepted papers

 * **MigMate: A VS Code Extension for LLM-based Library Migration of Python Projects** — Matthias Kebede, May Mahmoud, Mohayeminul Islam, Sarah Nadi.